-As Margaret has gotten more comfortable on her bike she has had an ever growing issue with the windshield.
-She's getting a lot of reflections and glare on the inside that is affecting her ability to see the road due to its height.
-Everyone has their preferences on how tall, short, fat, etc. a windshield should be.
-Most articles, riders, and accessory places will recommend that your eye site should be just above the top of the wind shield.
+As Margaret has gotten more comfortable on her bike, she has had an ever-growing issue with the windshield.
+She's getting a lot of reflections and glare on the inside, affecting her ability to see the road due to its height.
+Everyone has their preference on how tall, short, fat, etc.; a windshield should be.
+Most articles, riders, and accessory places will recommend that your eyesight should be just above the top of the windshield.
 I tend to agree with this.
 Try having a windshield that you have to look through and ride in the rain.
-No wipers means you can’t see through it and you’ll end up having to crane your neck to the side of the windshield to see the road.
+No wipers mean you can’t see through it, and you’ll have to crane your neck to the side of the windshield to see the road.

-We started by having her sit on the bike in riding position.
-As corny as this sounds I took a builders level and stuck it close to her eye until the bubble showed level and marked that spot on the windshield.
-Naturally she whined that I stuck it in her eye, blah blah whatever dear.
+We started by having her sit on the bike in the riding position.
+As corny as this sounds, I took a builders level and stuck it close to her eye until the bubble showed level and marked that spot on the windshield.
 This gave us a good visual reference as to where her eyesight came into contact on the windshield.
 Then we measured down 1” from that spot for our cut point.
 This point was exactly 2.5” from the top of the windshield.
 I measured 2.5” from the top center around towards both sides and made a lot of pinpoint marks as I went.
-When you get to a certain point towards each side you have to begin to taper your measurement to merge your cut line with the side of the windshield.
-This way it won’t look like you just chopped off the top.
+When you get to a certain point towards each side, you have to begin to taper your measurement to merge your cut line with the side of the windshield.
+This way, it won’t look like you just chopped off the top.

-Next I connected all the dots I made using a permanent marker.
-I did this freehand but had made enough dots to where it came out nicely rounded.
-Now I took painters tape and ran it on the lower portion of the windshield along the marker line.
+Next, I connected all the dots I made using a permanent marker.
+I did this freehand but had made enough dots to make it nicely rounded.
+Now I took painter's tape and ran it on the lower portion of the windshield along the marker line.
 This helps prevent chipping if the jigsaw blade catches too much.
-I made sure to put a couple inches of tape to prevent the jigsaw base from scratching the plastic while moving it along while cutting.
+I made sure to put a couple of inches of tape to prevent the jigsaw base from scratching the plastic while moving it along while cutting.

-When you get about ¾ of the way around you'll want to stop cutting.
-Your gonna want to cut the big rounded piece you've been working on off.
-The reason for this is to prevent the plastic you've already cut from snapping off due to the weight which could cause damage to the windshield.
-After you do this continue your cut on the remaining small piece until your done.
+When you get about ¾ of the way around, you'll want to stop cutting.
+You'll want to cut off the big rounded piece you've been working on.
+This is to prevent the plastic you've already cut from snapping off due to the weight, which could cause damage to the windshield.
+After you do this, continue your cut on the remaining small piece until you're done.

-Now I took off the tape to get a better view of the cut and began sanding the edge with 100 grit sandpaper using an electric sander.
-I used the 100 grit to smooth any areas that might not have been rounded well or any points that I needed to blend.
-When I was happy with the shape I moved to 400 grit and used this one to begin rounding the edges to match the original cut.
+I took off the tape to better view the cut and began sanding the edge with 100 grit sandpaper.
+I used 100 grit to smooth any areas that might not have been rounded well or any points that I needed to blend.
+When I was happy with the shape, I moved to 400 grit and used this one to begin rounding the edges to match the original cut.
 I finalized the sanding with 600 grit without using the electric sander.
-Doing this allows you to feel any rough spots with your hand that you might need to go back to using a courser sandpaper.
+Doing this allows you to feel any rough spots with your hand that you might need to go back to using courser sandpaper.